How Charles Owen uses technology to make safer riding helmets

 Expanded Polystyrene liner creates a ‘microscopic bubble wrap’ that absorbs energy during impact.

-The patented GRpx® technology harness that offers superior fit and security with self-adjusting cups that grip the base of the skull.
+The patented GRpx® technology harness offers superior fit and security with self-adjusting cups that grip the base of the skull.

 The innovative Free Fit system increases airflow with cross-ventilation to dramatically improve cooling.